wawzat/pumpfuse_clean_data/readme.md

 ## Programs
 - getdate.py: gets the lastest date from the target sheet
+- getlooker.py: gets new data from Looker Studio and saves it to the input Google Sheet
 - import.py: imports data from the input sheet (PumpFuse_new) to the target sheet (sump_pump_run_times)
 - clean.py: Sometimes PumpFuse fails to record a run event.
 Clean will insert rows with a time that will yield a duration that will equal the average duration of preceeding rows.

 ## Features
+- Uses Selenium to scrape Looker Studio into the input Google Sheet
 - Connects directly to Google Sheets using the Google Sheets API
 - Detects and interpolates missing timestamps based on delta analysis
 - Marks cleaned rows for traceability